 The SBA’s microloan program is designed for very small businesses such as sole proprietors and freelancers to obtain loans of up to $50,000.
 You can use microloan funds similar to how you can use an EIDL loan.
 New microloans qualify for six months of payment coverage from the SBA as part of the CARES Act stimulus package.

 These locations are administered by the SBA and are a resource you can consult for training and consultation on all aspects of small business management.
 They can also help you identify grants to apply for.
 There is at least one center in every state.

 Many large companies have stepped up with resources and funding for small businesses affected by COVID-19.

 Google Ad Credits for Small and Medium-sized Businesses

-Google is providing ad credits to small and medium businesses that advertised on Google in 2019.
+Google is providing ad credits to small and medium businesses that advertised on Google prior to March 1, 2020.
 Credits will be added automatically.

 Lawyers for Good Government Foundation

 Virtual clinics are being established for small businesses to connect with law firms and non-profit organizations for pro bono consultations on legal issues due to COVID-19.

 There are many region-specific supports and resources offering emergency funding.
 There are too many to list here, but we recommend checking with your local chamber of commerce, economic development office, or nonprofit groups for relief programs.